-As the country continues its detailed process of finding the authorities behind this heinous attack, Cabinet spokesperson Rajitha Senaratne confirmed an international network was involved, but did not elaborate much beyond that.
+As the country continues its detailed process of finding the authorities behind this heinous attack, Cabinet spokesperson Rajitha Senaratne confirmed that the attacks were connected to an “international network” but did not offer any details.

 “We do not believe these attacks were carried out by a group of people who were confined to this country,” Senaratne said.
 “There was an international network without which these attacks could not have succeeded.”

 Sri Lankan President Maithripala Sirisena said the government is seeking foreign assistance to pinpoint the international links.